Does the Research Whisperer consider guest post submissions? Yes! We love our guest authors. LOVE them.

 What kind of stuff appears in the Research Whisperer?

-Every Tuesday morning at 8am (AEST), we publish a post.
+We usually publish on Tuesday mornings at 8am (AEST).
 That post could be on any topic relevant to doing scholarly research and academic cultures.
 Lots of our posts are about finding funding and grant development, building a track-record, research careers and academic identities, and the process of doing research.